ZooBank: Contents

 Four main types of data objects are stored in ZooBank.
 Nomenclatural acts are governed by the ICZN Code of Nomenclature, and are typically "original descriptions" of new scientific names, however other acts, such as emendations and lectotypifications, are also governed by the ICZN code and technically require registration by ZooBank.
 Publications include journal articles and other publications containing Nomenclatural Acts.
 Authors records the academic authorship of Nomenclatural Acts.
 Type Specimens record the biological type specimens of animals which are provisionally registered, until the bodies responsible for such types implement their own registries.

 In addition to those, periodicals which have published articles are also entities within the system, providing access to a list of "Nomenclatural Acts" published in the periodical over time.

 Electronic publications

 Traditionally, taxonomic data was published in journals or books.
 However, with the increase in electronic publications, the ICZN established new rules that include e-publications, especially electronic only publications.
 Such publications are now regulated by amendments of ICZN Articles 8, 9, 10, 21 and 78.
-Technically, nomenclatural acts that are published in electronic only papers are not recognized if they have not been registered with ZooBank and are considered as "non-existent".
+Nomenclatural acts that are published (after 2011) in electronic only papers are only recognized if they have been registered with ZooBank.
+The Zoobank registration must be indicated in the digital publication.